Request additional information about our research and/or our faculty, by contacting:

 Mr. Ferdinando Romano is the primary developer of new tutorial exercises for the course.
 His research includes investigation of efficient approaches for testing and evaluation of cognitive radios, and he is also an amateur radio operator.
 Mr. Romano or another graduate assistant with SDR/CR experience will supervise the labs and help advise students on their projects.

 THANK YOU to Ventura Solutions, Inc. (VSI) for support of the course.
-VSI has donated 25 kits consisting of a BeagleBone Black single board computer, SDR receiver, and powered USB hub, and plans to provide prizes to recognize the top three project teams.
+VSI has donated 25 kits consisting of a BeagleBone Black single board computer, SDR receiver, and powered USB hub.

 New Radio Lab